minkedup/ddm/README.md

 *Instead of being installed in the default (*`$HOME/.config/kitty`*), the kitty application configuration files will instead be installed in the home directory under the name* "`.kitty`".

+## The Backstory

+In the past I had used `stow` to manage my dotfiles and was fairly satisfied with that solution.
+It would handily symlink everything for me, and all I needed to do was give it a folder with my configurations in it.
+But this choice began to butt-up against my needs.
+While `stow` is certainly a capable program, I ran into several issues when using it:

+- File Conflicts
+    - Handling existing conflicts was a nightmare (I had to write my own bash script to avoid them).
+- Dependencies
+    - `stow` can be built easily on nearly any machine, props to the developers.
+      However, I often use machines where the only dependencies that I can rely on are `git` and `bash`/`sh`.
+I want to use a program that can work in the as many environments as possible.

+So, why did I end up building my own system instead of using one of the already existing systems?
+My reasoning was that I had already used scripts to plan `stow`'s misgivings, so I might as well go all the way and write a dotfile manager in POSIX `sh`.